ministryofjustice/opg-use-an-lpa/scripts/generate_actor_codes/README.md

 note `${FILENAME}` is in the format `activation_codes_YYYYMMDD`.

-The script will then prompt for a password to create and to open the disk image.
+The script will then prompt for and renter a password to create the disk image.
 This is copied to your`Documents` folder in a disk image named `${FILENAME}.dmg`.

+Then:

-Send the encrypted image to the recipient by Slack or Keybase Separately, let them know what the password is, e.g. via email.
+- Send the encrypted image to the recipient by Slack or Keybase.
+- Separately, let them know what the password is, e.g. via email.